-Downtown is a popular destination for those seeking nightlife, you will always be able to find a bar, sports bar, or club to suit your liking and let you drink and party the night away until the early hours.
+Downtown is a popular destination for nightlife, you will always be able to find a bar, sports bar, or club to suit your liking and let you drink and party the night away until the early hours.
 With more than 130 craft breweries, Minneapolis is for beer lovers.

-Downtown Minneapolis is compact and pedestrian-friendly, you can explore on foot.
+Downtown is compact and pedestrian-friendly, you can explore on foot.
 Located next to the neighboring district of Loring Park, a part of the city that features a thriving gay community, many gay bars can also be found in this district as well, including popular choices such as The Saloon.

 Loring Park hosts several festivals such as Loring Park Art Fair, Holidazzle, the Twin Cities Gay Pride Festival, and Rock the Garden in June.
 Sculpture Garden at the Walker Art Center and the Basilica of St. Mary are interesting landmarks nearby.